veronicahodo/temporal-cryptophysics/genesis-clock.md

 # Genesis Clock Specification

-**Genesis Time (GT)** is the temporal framework of the HodeauxLedger, offering a universal, cryptographically provable time structure derived from sidereal planetary rotation.
+**Genesis Time (GT)** is the temporal framework of the Trust Architecture, offering a universal, cryptographically provable time structure derived from sidereal planetary rotation.
 It establishes a fixed point in time at `GT[0.00.00@000.000]` and provides both a machine-optimized float format and a human-friendly canonical form.

 ---